Jurong Town Hall Bus Interchange

 Jurong Town Hall Bus Interchange is a bus interchange located in Jurong East, Singapore.
 Operated by Tower Transit, the bus interchange is located along Venture Drive, adjacent to Vision Exchange, The JTC Summit, Jurong Town Hall, and within walking distance of Jurong East MRT station and International Business Park.
+Opened in 2023 to supplement the Jurong East Bus Interchange, the main bus station in Jurong East, Jurong Town Hall interchange also functions as a hub for cross-border bus services to Johor, Malaysia from Jurong East, which previously called at the main Jurong East interchange.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Jurong Town Hall Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Jurong Town Hall Bus Interchange were divided into two bus packages, operated by two bus operators.